jhpyle/docassemble/_docs/docker.md

 sudo service apache2 reload
 {% endhighlight %}

-Then, we need to make sure that `justice.example.com` is directed to this server.
-This may require going to our DNS provider and adding a [CNAME record] or an [A record].
+Then, you need to make sure that `justice.example.com` is directed to this server.
+This may require going to your DNS provider and adding a [CNAME record] or an [A record].

-We can test whether everything is working by going to `http://justice.example.com` in a web browser.
-We should see the default [Apache] page.
+You can test whether everything is working by going to `http://justice.example.com` in a web browser.
+You should see the default [Apache] page.

-Once that is done, we are ready to run [certbot].
+Once that is done, you are ready to run [certbot].

 {% highlight bash %}
 sudo certbot --apache
 {% endhighlight %}

-When [certbot] asks "Please choose whether HTTPS access is required or optional," we will select "Secure - Make all requests redirect to secure HTTPS access."
+When [certbot] asks "Please choose whether HTTPS access is required or optional," you will select "Secure - Make all requests redirect to secure HTTPS access."
 This will cause all HTTP traffic to be forwarded to HTTPS.